morse-simulator/morse/doc/morse/user/builder.rst

    the current object
  * **configure_overlay**: Add a service overlay for a specific service manager (as defined for configure_service) to the current object.
+ * **profile**: Watch the average time used by the component during the simulation, in percent.

 These configuration functions make use of a dictionary defined in the file:
 ``$MORSE_ROOT/src/morse/builder/data.py``.
 In these dictionaries, the keys are